zlskidmore/zlskidmore.github.io/_posts/2025-10-24-rosetta_stone_of_data_munging_r.md

 	- the rows and columns
 	- columns names
 	- column class, integer, character, numeric, etc.
-	- the first few values in the colum
+	- the first few values in the column

 - `summary()` will output basic summary statistics for each column
 ```r